Is Your Dog Scratching All the Time?

 First, omega fatty acids help build epidermal layers—strong, healthy skin that stays pliable, retains proper moisture levels (and doesn’t dry out or get flaky), heals easily from minor abrasions, and resists bacterial infection.
 It also helps build a shiny and lustrous coat by providing the shafts of hair with much needed nutrients.

 Secondly, omega fatty acids also reduce inflammation.
 Inflammatory damage doesn’t just affect joints, it damages tissues throughout the body, including the integrity of the skin and epidermal barrier and the structure of hair.
-So while they are improving your dog’s skin and coat, they may also help your dog scratch less and be less likely to set off a spiral of itching, scratching, skin damage, more itching, and so on.
+So while they are improving your dog’s skin and coat, they may also help your dog scratch less and be less likely to set off a spiral of itching, scratching, skin damage, more itching, and

 And of course, aside from nourishing the skin and coat of your best friend, omega fatty acids work wonders for cardiovascular health and cognitive strength as well.